A severe variant of the influenza virus has produced a powerful start to the 2018 flu season.

 While flu season always occurs during the colder months, it’s hit a little earlier than usual in North America.

 And this year’s H3N2 strain is packing some punch.

-The Centers for Disease Control and Prevention (CDC) reports the number of states with widespread flu activity has jumped from 23 to 36.
+The Centers for Disease Control and Prevention (CDC) the number of states with widespread flu activity has jumped from 23 to 36.

 The illness has already hit Texas hard.

 Last week, Dallas County health officials reported a fifth flu-related death.

 Officials in southeastern Texas were reporting a rising number of flu cases in mid-December.

 Arizona health officials said in early December that the state had already had more than 1,100 cases of influenza.
 The illness has hit all 15 counties in the state.